fluvee/SimFluVEE_Cpp/README.md

 ### Using graphical interface

 SimFluVE’s graphical user interface lets users provide inputs, run simulations and save outputs in a friendly manner.
-Following screenshots will walk you through the process of using this interface for running simulations.

-The following screenshot shows the default view of SimFluVE.
-The panel is split between two tabs.
-The simulation tab contains all the inputs and controls.
-Once the simulation run is complete, the Output tab populates the desired outputs.
+Refer to the [user manual](#User Manual) to learn more about the inputs and controls to SimFluVE_Cpp UI.

 ## User Manual